Pedestria/starbytes-project/README.md

 - `Semantics` - A collection of libraries for semantic analysis for Starbytes.
 - `Generation` - Code generator
 - `Parser` - Main parser and Lexer.
-- `Project` - Starbytes Project File managment.
+- `Project` - Starbytes Project File management.
 - `Interpeter` - The Interpreter to run the bytecode.
 - #### Tools:
 - `starbytes` - The Compiler/Runtime.